mrvivacious/AWS_Lambda_and_SNS/page3.md

 <li>Under "IAM Resources," select Roles.
 You should be on a screen that displays your lamba_basic_execution role.
 Please click on this role.</li>
 <li>Click on the blue "Attach policy" button.
 Search for SNS.</li>
 <li>Select the checkmark box for <b>AmazonSNSFullAccess</b> and click "Attach policy" at the bottom of your screen.</li>
 <li>Awesome, we've just told IAM to authorize our Lambda role to interface with SNS!
-We can now utilize SNS to deliver SMS or email notifications.</li>
+We can now utilize SNS to deliver SMS messages.</li>
 </ol>

 ### C o d e